ivangfr/react-graphql-databases/README.md

 - [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [`springboot-graphql-databases`](https://github.com/ivangfr/springboot-graphql-databases)

-  - In a terminal, run the command below to clone `springboot-graphql-databases` project
+  - In a terminal, run the command below to clone `springboot-graphql-databases` project:
     ```
     git clone https://github.com/ivangfr/springboot-graphql-databases.git
     ```

-  - Build `author-book-api` and `book-review-api` docker images as described at https://github.com/ivangfr/springboot-graphql-databases#build-applications-docker-images
+  - Build `author-book-api` and `book-review-api` docker images as described at https://github.com/ivangfr/springboot-graphql-databases#build-applications-docker-images.

 ## Run Applications with Npm

 ### Start Environment and Backend Applications

 First, you need to start the environment and backend applications.
-For it, follow the instructions at [Start Environment](https://github.com/ivangfr/springboot-graphql-databases#start-environment) and [Running applications with Maven](https://github.com/ivangfr/springboot-graphql-databases#run-applications-with-maven)
+For it, follow the instructions at [Start Environment](https://github.com/ivangfr/springboot-graphql-databases#start-environment) and [Running applications with Maven](https://github.com/ivangfr/springboot-graphql-databases#run-applications-with-maven).

 ### Start Applications

 - **author-book-ui**

-  - Open a new terminal and go to `react-graphql-databases/author-book-ui`
+  - Open a new terminal and go to `react-graphql-databases/author-book-ui`;

-  - Execute the command below if you are running `author-book-ui` for the first time
+  - Execute the command below if you are running `author-book-ui` for the first time:
     ```
     npm install
     ```

-  - To start `author-book-ui` run
+  - To start `author-book-ui` run:
     ```
     npm start
     ```

 - **book-review-ui**

-  - Open a new terminal and go to `react-graphql-databases/book-review-ui`
+  - Open a new terminal and go to `react-graphql-databases/book-review-ui`.

-  - Execute the command below if you are running `book-review-ui` for the first time
+  - Execute the command below if you are running `book-review-ui` for the first time:
     ```
     npm install
     ```

-  - To start `book-review-ui` run
+  - To start `book-review-ui` run:
     ```
     npm start
     ```